 Safety and effectiveness in patients below the age of 18 years have not been established.

-The two clinical studies of BOTOX Cosmetic did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-However, the responder rates appeared to be higher for patients younger than age 65 than for patients 65 years or older [see Clinical Studies].
+In the two initial glabellar lines clinical studies of BOTOX Cosmetic, the responder rates appeared to be higher for subjects younger than age 65 than for subjects 65 years or older [see Clinical Studies].

 Additional Botox Cosmetic Information